ziruihao/twitter-stream-algorithms/README.md

 The cleaning process involves removing all whitespace, punctuation, character names, stage instructions, and other miscallenious symbols.

+### Algorithms

+All algorithms implement the `AbstractStreamingAlgorithm` template for which the methods `process(token j)`, `query(token j)`, and `query_all()` are defined.

+### 2-Universal Hashing

+I generate 2-universal hash families using the `TwoUniversalHash` class.
+The family is generated for a given domain and range.
+Hash functions are of the form `((ax + b) % p) % k` where `p` is the first prime after the size of the domain and `k` is the size of the range.

 ### Word Matching

 After running the stream for a lot of tweets, I realized there's a lot of close matches between words, such as `COVID-19` versus `covid`.
 If applicable, each algorithm will first check for any close word matches on the arrival of a new token.

-### Algorithms

-All algorithms implement the `AbstractStreamingAlgorithm` template for which the methods `process(token j)`, `query(token j)`, and `query_all()` are defined.